Border Gateway Protocol: Extensions

+By default, BGP only supports the advertisement of a single locally selected best path to its neighbors, through its Update messages. defines the ADD-PATH extension, which allows a BGP speaker to advertise multiple paths for the same destination to peers.
+One application for this is when using route reflectors (RRs), because then the RR can advertise all known route paths to its clients, instead of sending only a single route it selected based on its local decision process, which is likely not the best path for all of its clients.

 Uses

 BGP4 is standard for Internet routing and required of most Internet service providers (ISPs) to establish routing between one another.
 Very large private IP networks use BGP internally.
-An example is the joining of a number of large Open Shortest Path First (OSPF) networks, when OSPF by itself does not scale to the size required.
-Another reason to use BGP is multihoming a network for better redundancy, either to multiple access points of a single ISP or to multiple ISPs.
+An example use case is the joining of a number of large Open Shortest Path First (OSPF) networks when OSPF by itself does not scale to the size required.
+Another reason to use BGP is multihoming a network for better redundancy, either to multiple access points to a single ISP or to multiple ISPs.